International Travel Authorization for Students

 Submit all the required documents for the traveler or travelers (if a group) at the same time.
 Lack of trip registration in ISOS, or missing information or documents will delay travel authorization

-- If a student listed on the B14-F form is taking UTD-owned devices or equipment on the trip, the B14-F must have the signature from the Office of Research Compliance (ORC), send to [email protected].
-ORC will return the B14-F form to you, then:
+- If a student listed on the B14-F form is taking UTD-owned devices or equipment on the trip, the B14-F must have the signature from the Office of Research Compliance (ORC), send the request to [email protected].
+ORC will route it to [email protected].

 Monitor that the traveler or group obtains travel authorization prior to departure